Get insider access

 Samsung Smart Interface

 The interface is very simple and easy to navigate.
-As of 2022, they now have a full-screen webpage instead of the toolbar they had in past years.
+Since 2022, Samsung has had a full-screen webpage instead of the toolbar they had in past years.
 You'll find downloaded apps here, and you can quickly access the different inputs and settings.
 The interface works well, and there are many animations, but these can be slower on lower-end TVs.

 Ad-free